elm-lang/elm-reactor/README.md

 ## Use

 Navigate to the Elm project you want to work on.
-A great project to get started with is [elm-examples][] which contains a simple Mario game and todo list app, both setup to be fun to debug.
+A great project to get started with is [elm-examples][] which contains some simple programs that should be fun to debug.

 [elm-examples]: https://github.com/evancz/elm-examples